endlessalpacaYT/Arcane-Backend-V5/README.md

 ## Credits
 - LeleDerGrasshalmi for the endpoints doc [Link!](https://github.com/LeleDerGrasshalmi/FortniteEndpointsDocumentation)
 - Credits to Lawin0129 for the xmpp (will be heavily modified in future)
+- Credits to Abstract and Avxge for panel!